helloworld-studio/nom/README.md

 - `RPC_URL`: Your Solana RPC endpoint (mark as secret)
 - `CORS_ORIGIN`: `*`
 - `PORT`: `10000`
-- `REACT_APP_API_URL`: The URL of your Render deployment (will look like `https://nom.onrender.com`)
+- `REACT_APP_API_URL`: The URL of your deployment
 - `REACT_APP_RPC_URL`: Same value as your backend `RPC_URL`

 ### 3. Deploy

 Click "Create Web Service" to deploy your application.
-Once deployment is complete, you can access your application at the URL provided by Render.
+Once deployment is complete, you can access your application at the URL provided by your hosting service.

-### Important Notes for Render Deployment
+### Important Notes for Deployment

 - The server must bind to `0.0.0.0` to work on Render (this is already configured in the codebase)
 - The frontend and backend are deployed together as a single service